hibtc/cpymad/README.rst

 cpymad is a Cython_ binding to MAD-X_ for giving full control and access to a MAD-X interpreter in python.

-This version of cpymad should be built against MAD-X |VERSION|.
-It can be installed on linux, Windows and Mac (but I can't offer much help for Mac).
-Python 3 is recommended but not (yet) required.

 .. _Cython: https://cython.org/
 .. _MAD-X: https://cern.ch/mad
-.. |VERSION| replace:: 5.06.01

 Links